jquizhpi96/Yak-Yik/README.md

 ## Overview

 **Yak Yik** is a social media smartphone application based on a discontinued app, Yik Yak, that allows people to create and view discussion threads while being anonymous.
-All users have the ability to contribute to the stream by writing, responding, and liking posts.
+All users have the ability to contribute to the app by writing, responding, and liking posts.
 Yak Yik is built on a Ruby on Rails backend and React front end.

 <br>